redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 2. By default, the results are sorted by their document's score.
 To sort by some vector similarity score, use `SORTBY <distance_field>`.
 See examples below.

-3. It is recommended to adjust the `<radius>` parameter in range queries to the corresponding vector field distance metric and to the data itself.
-In particular, recall that the distance between the vectors in an index whose distance metric is Cosine is bounded by `2`, while L2 distance between the vectors is not bounded.
-Hence, it is better to consider the distance between the vectors that are considered similar and choose `<radius>` accordingly.
+3. Depending on your chosen distance metric, the calculated distance between vectors in an index have different bounds.
+For example, Cosine distance is bounded by `2`, while L2 distance is not bounded.
+When performing a vector range query, the best practice is to adjust the `<radius>` parameter based on your use case and required recall or precision metrics.

 {{% /alert %}}